MH370 search director disagrees with pilot ditch theory

-CANBERRA, Australia (AP) — The director of a seabed hunt for Malaysia Airlines Flight 370 has disagreed with a new book’s conclusion that the pilot likely flew the plane beyond the search area to land and sink it in unexplored depths of the Indian Ocean.
+CANBERRA, Australia (AP) — The director of a seabed hunt for Malaysia Airlines Flight 370 on Tuesday disagreed with a new book’s conclusion that the pilot likely flew the plane beyond the search area to deliberately sink it in unexplored depths of the Indian Ocean.

-The Australian Transport Safety Bureau believes Flight 370 ran out of fuel and crashed after flying off course en route from Malaysia to Beijing in 2014.
-All 239 people on board were likely long dead inside a depressurized cabin and cockpit.
+The Australian Transport Safety Bureau believes the airliner mostly likely ran out of fuel and crashed after flying far off course en route from Kuala Lumpur, Malaysia, to Beijing on March 8, 2014.
+It believes all 239 passengers and crew on board were likely long dead inside a depressurized cabin and cockpit.

-A Senate committee questioned search director Peter Foley Tuesday on theories in Canadian air crash investigator Larry Vance’s new book, “MH370: Mystery Solved.”
+Search director Peter Foley, who coordinated the search on Malaysia’s behalf, was quizzed by a Senate committee on theories in Canadian air crash investigator Larry Vance’s new book “MH370: Mystery Solved.”

-The book argues two wing flaps found on islands off Africa point to the pilot performing a controlled ditching outside the area scoured by sonar.
+The book argues that two wing flaps found on islands off Africa in 2015 and 2016 point to pilot Zaharie Ahmad Shah performing a controlled ditching outside the 120,000 square kilometers (46,000 square miles) that were scoured by sonar in a 198 million Australian dollar ($150 million) search that ended in January last year.
+It says Shah’s aim was to keep the plane largely intact so it would disappear as completely as possible in the remote southern ocean.

 Most Read Nation & World Stories